 Save money and make a difference by GOING PURPLE

 Hailing from the West coast of Scotland, my life-long friend Joseph Martin Morrison-Meade and I both grew up in the small seaside town of Gourock.
 His life has been a bit of a ‘Do’.
 The sports-mad teenager gave up his electrical apprenticeship much to his step-father’s disappointment.
 Joe became an officer in the British army, graduated from university and subsequently went on to have a corporate career all of which took him from the USA to Shanghai and then Moscow.
 In 2010 after two years living the London dream he became ill and had time at home in Scotland to reflect on what he really wanted from life.
 An artistic and a spiritual calling was tempered with a social conscience.
 Drawing from personal experience he founded a not-for-profit organisation offering personal, social and emotional development to under privileged school-leavers.
 This debut novel ‘Hiding Under the Covers’ was awarded 2nd place in the Constable Trophy at the Scottish Association of Writers annual conference in 2007 and then gathered dust in a drawer.
-Over the last two years with help from Kim, Sinclair and Andy of ‘Indie Authors World’, it has been rewritten and edited to make way for book 2 in the series; Stories from Silver Clouds.
-Joe lives at the Glasgow Harbour with his wife Kirsty
+With help from Kim, Sinclair and Andy of ‘Indie Authors World’, it was rewritten, edited and published to make way for book two in the series.
+Book one was launched in Waterstones on Sauchiehall street November 2018.
+In December 2022 Joe was invited to discuss his debut novel at the Guadalajara book festival in Mexico.
+Feria Internacional del Libro de Guadalajara (FIL) is the second largest book festival in the World next Frankfurt.
+After spending most of last year (2023) on the Royal Mile in Canongate, Edinburgh he moved back to Glasgow in January (2024).
+Joe is now enjoying living and exploring the East End of his favourite city.
+His long awaited Book two is coming soon.

 Sue Ashcroft